White Sox open to inquiries on Abreu, Garcia

-ORLANDO, Fla. -- After making news as Major League Baseball's most aggressive Hot Stove seller a year ago, Chicago White Sox general manager Rick Hahn hasn't ruled out the possibility of another splash this winter.
+ORLANDO, Fla. -- After making news as Major League Baseball's most aggressive hot stove seller a year ago, Chicago White Sox general manager Rick Hahn hasn't ruled out the possibility of another splash this winter.

 Hahn said Monday that he has received some trade feelers on first baseman Jose Abreu and outfielder Avisail Garcia early this offseason.
 While he has no idea if the inquiries will lead to more substantive talks, he's keeping an open mind.

 "We have to listen,'' Hahn said on the first day of the MLB general managers meetings.
 "We have to explore.
-We're still in the same spot that we were a year ago, in that we're focused on the long-term.
+We're still in the same spot that we were a year ago, in that we're focused on the long term.

-"At some point, not necessarily this offseason, we have to make the decision: Are we best served by extending them through what we project to be the bulk of our (competitive) window, or are we better off making a move like some of the others we've made and trying to reinforce the future with prospects?''
+"At some point, not necessarily this offseason, we have to make the decision: Are we best served by extending them through what we project to be the bulk of our [competitive] window, or are we better off making a move like some of the others we've made and trying to reinforce the future with prospects?''

-Hahn plunged into a full-scale rebuild last winter when he traded staff ace Chris Sale to Boston and dealt outfielder Adam Eaton to the Washington Nationals.
-The revamp continued this summer when he traded away veterans Todd Frazier, David Robertson, Jose Quintana and Melky Cabrera for prospects.
+Hahn plunged into a full-scale rebuild last winter, when he traded staff ace Chris Sale to the Boston Red Sox and dealt outfielder Adam Eaton to the Washington Nationals.
+The revamp continued this summer, when he traded away veterans Todd Frazier, David Robertson, Jose Quintana and Melky Cabrera for prospects.

 Hahn has received plaudits within the industry for adding such high-level prospects as Yoan Moncada, Michael Kopech, Eloy Jimenez, Blake Rutherford, Lucas Giolito and Reynaldo Lopez in trades.
-Although the White Sox posted a 67-95 record this season, their farm system is now regarded as one of the strongest in the game.
+Although the White Sox posted a 67-95 record this past season, their farm system is now regarded as one of the strongest in the game.

 Abreu, 30, and Garcia, 26, could further hasten the White Sox's youth movement if Hahn were to make them available in trades.
 Both players have two years of club control remaining and won't be eligible for free agency until after the 2019 season.